Private atrial flutter diagnosis

 Your consultant will discuss the risks with you based on your individual circumstances.

-Early diagnosis and an effective treatment plan are essential in the management of atrial flutter.
+Early diagnosis and an effective treatment plan are essential in the safe management of atrial flutter.
 Most people can live a full and active life after treatment, but you may need to implement some lifestyle changes to manage the condition.

 Your consultant will advise you on specific aspects such as driving, working, travelling and physical activity, and this advice will depend on the type of treatment and medication you’ve received.